 Thanks to Victorine I was able to go to a lecture at the event for the first time ever!

 Without Jo, the exhibit wouldn't have made it to the event.
-She missed her tennis lesson to…Continue
+She missed her tennis lesson to transport the exhibit to and from Bruce Castle and stayed at the…Continue

 I went to see Barnaby Barford's sculpture The Tower of Babel as an afterthought and was pleasantly surprised to see that it included 12 Wood Green shops.